-Cath Barton attends a production of Rossini’s The Barber of Seville at Swansea City Opera, a version of the classic with nods to pantomime.
+Cath Barton attends a production of Rossini’s The Barber of Seville by Swansea City Opera directed by Brendan Wheatley, a version of the classic with nods to pantomime.

 It was a bitterly cold night and there were flakes of snow in the air, enough to keep anyone at home in the warm and in front of the TV.
 But the crowds turned out to the Borough Theatre in Abergavenny to see Swansea City Opera, which must have been a relief to the theatre management, currently struggling to get enough income from ticket sales to survive beyond the next six months.